vlayer-xyz/vlayer/book/src/javascript/email-proofs.md

 // Create vlayer server client const vlayer = createVlayerClient();

-const hash = await vlayer.prove(prover, emailProofProver.abi, "main", [unverifiedEmail]);
+const hash = await vlayer.prove({
+  address: prover,
+  proverAbi: emailProofProver.abi,
+  functionName: "main",
+  args: [unverifiedEmail],
+  chainId: foundry,
+});
 const result = await vlayer.waitForProvingResult(hash);
 ```

-The `email.eml` file should be a valid email, probably exported from your email client.
+The `email.eml` file should be a valid email.
+Usually it can be exported from your email client.

 <div class="warning">
 The email cannot be modified in any way (including whitespaces and line breaks),